MicrosoftDocs/cpp-docs/docs/data/oledb/storing-strings-in-the-ole-db-provider.md

 };
 ```

-The data members `szCommand` and `szText` represent the two strings, with `szCommand2` and `szText2` providing additional columns if needed.
-The data member `dwBookmark` is not needed for this simple read-only provider but is used later to add an `IRowsetLocate` interface; see [Enhancing the Simple Read Only Provider](../../data/oledb/enhancing-the-simple-read-only-provider.md).
+The data members `szCommand` and `szText` represent the two strings, with `szCommand2` and `szText2` with additional columns if needed.
+The data member `dwBookmark` isn't needed for this simple read-only provider but is used later to add an `IRowsetLocate` interface; see [Enhancing the Simple Read Only Provider](../../data/oledb/enhancing-the-simple-read-only-provider.md).
 The `==` operator compares instances (implementing this operator is optional).

 When this is done, your provider should be ready to compile and run.
 To test the provider, you need a consumer with matching functionality.
 [Implementing a Simple Consumer](../../data/oledb/implementing-a-simple-consumer.md) shows how to create such a test consumer.
 Run the test consumer with the provider.
 Verify that the test consumer retrieves the proper strings from the provider when you click the **Run** button in the **Test Consumer** dialog box.

-When you have successfully tested your provider, you might want to enhance its functionality by implementing additional interfaces.
+When you've successfully tested your provider, you might want to enhance its functionality by implementing additional interfaces.
 An example is shown in [Enhancing the Simple Read-Only Provider](../../data/oledb/enhancing-the-simple-read-only-provider.md).

 ## See Also